 - the system should enable electors to vote for the party they want to win without being obliged to choose between voting tactically or wasting their votes;

-- no candidate should be deemed to be elected until he or she has received the support of 50% of the electorate;
+- no candidate should be deemed to be elected until he or she has received the support of 50% of the votes cast;

 - the system should make it possible for popular independents and representatives of action groups with strong local support to be elected;